HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/WDACConfig.md

 ## Feedback and Feature request

-If there are any feedbacks or feature requests regarding this module, please [open a new discussion/issue on GitHub.](https://github.com/HotCakeX/Harden-Windows-Security)
+If there are any feedback or feature requests regarding this module, please [open a new discussion/issue on GitHub.](https://github.com/HotCakeX/Harden-Windows-Security)